 -slice of orange per drink

-Fill a glass with ice.
+Fill a wine glass with ice.
 Add the prosecco, followed by the Aperol, and splash of soda water.
 Finally, add a slice of orange and serve.

 Note: I noticed that Aperol’s website has a different “recipe” for a spritz: equal parts of prosecco and Aperol.
 They’re not silly–use more Aperol and they’ll be happier!
 However, I’m sticking with the original 3-2-1 recipe.

 Are you already an Aperol Spritz fan?
 Have you never tried one?
 If so, have I convinced you to try an this refreshing drink?
 Let me know in the comments below!